Aayuslad/Web-Development/README.md

 # Web Development Learning Journey

-Hello fellow learners! 👋 Welcome to my web development learning journey.
+Hello Web Wizards! 👋 Welcome to my web development learning journey.
 In the next 7 days, I'll be exploring the basics to advanced HTML.
 Let's dive into the world of web development together and build some magic!

 ## Playlist Overview